CodeFoxy-Github/Scratch-Debug-Bridge/README.md

 ### Running SDB

 You can run SDB in different modes using the command line arguments.
+But you need to make sure the Sdb sprite is running
 #### Running the SDB Shell

 ```